Primary constraints in general teleparallel quadratic gravity: Introduction

 To overcome the latter issue, another possible extension of TEGR, known as "New General Relativity" (NGR), was introduced in \cite{Hayashi:1979qx}.
 In contrast to $f(T)$, NGR does not involve a nonlinear extension.
 Instead, it incorporates torsion contractions at the same derivative order as in TEGR.
 This theory has been restricted to a one-parameter viable theory by requiring the absence of ghosts in its extension of TEGR, based on these assumptions.
 Additionally, it was discovered that the PPN-parameters align with those of GR, suggesting consistency with solar system tests \cite{Iorio:2012cm}.
 This theory was found to contain strongly coupled fields \cite{BeltranJimenez:2019nns,Cheng:1988zg} casting doubt if NGR could be considered viable.
 Recently there has been a renewed interest in NGR \cite{Golovnev:2023jnc} finding that, contrary to previous statements, although not completely problem-free NGR is not generically plagued by ghosts.

 Based on TEGR, STEGR and their related extensions, it is also possible to consider in the starting gravitational action both torsion and non-metricity, properly contracted as provided in Sec. \ref{sec:GTQG}, giving rise to the so called "General Teleparallel Quadratic Gravity" \cite{BeltranJimenez:2019odq}.
 Within this geometry it is possible to formulate the ``General Teleparallel equivalent of General Relativity'' (GTEGR).
+Generally, TEGR, STEGR and GTEGR belong to the so called metric-affine theories of gravity, whose fundamental aspects and applications have been extensively studied in the literature \cite{Hehl:1994ue, Blagojevic:2002du, Blagojevic:1988pp, Blagojevic:2013xpa, Blagojevic:2000qs, Obukhov:2002tm, Obukhov:1996ka, Pasic:2017zwe, Pasic:2005qr, Vassiliev:2001qa, Vassiliev:2003dk}.
 Despite being probably the least explored sector of metric-affine gravity, GTEGR has shown promise to act as an alternative, or possibly even an improvement, to the notion of energy and entropy in gravity \cite{Gomes:2022vrc}, and this hints towards possible developments in canonical quantization of GR.

 The first approach to face the latter issue is the so called "Arnowitt-Deser-Misner" (ADM) formalism \cite{Arnowitt:1962hi} and emerged as an attempt to address challenges in reconciling GR with Quantum Mechanics.
 Through a 3+1 decomposition of the metric, the formalism yields a gravitational Hamiltonian and establishes quantization rules, leading to a Schr\"odinger-like equation, known as the Wheeler-De Witt (WDW) equation, initially formulated in \cite{DeWitt:1967yk, DeWitt:1967ub, Wheeler:1957mu}.
 However, the ADM formalism is no longer seen as the definitive solution for quantizing GR, due to its inability to provide a complete theory of Quantum Gravity.
 Additionally, it involves an infinite-dimensional superspace that poses challenges for handling.